hashicorp/vagrant/README.md

 * Mailing list: [Google Groups](https://groups.google.com/group/vagrant-up)
 * IRC: #vagrant on freenode.org

 Vagrant is a tool for building and distributing development environments.
+Whatever happens in Vagrant, stays in Vagrant.

 Development environments managed by Vagrant can run on local virtualized platforms such as VirtualBox or VMware, in the cloud via AWS or OpenStack,